User Update

 Log custom events

-Using the JSON composer, you can also log custom events.
-Note that this requires timestamp in ISO format, so assigning a time and date with Liquid at the beginning is needed.
+Using the JSON editor, you can also log custom events.
+Note that this requires a timestamp in ISO format, so assigning a time and date with Liquid at the beginning is needed.
 Consider this example that logs an event with a time.

 1